 The best alternatives to Xoom when sending a money transfer.

 Owned by PayPal, Xoom is a digital provider that supports secure money transfers to 67 countries.
-Xoom can move as little as $10 at competitive rates, backed by a guarantee that your money is delivered to your recipient on time or your money back.
+Xoom can move as little as $10 at competitive rates, backed by a guarantee that promises delivery to your recipient on time or your money back.
 Online tracking and 24/7 support provide further peace of mind.

 - Send same-day transfers of $10 to $2,999 worldwide.